With ultimatum, Trump deepens crisis with the World Health Organization

 “To see this unfolding in the middle of the coronavirus pandemic is deeply problematic,” he added.

-Trump’s letter is clear: either the WHO make changes or the United States walks.
+Trump’s letter is clear: Either the WHO make changes, or the United States walks.

-But the president did not specify what reforms were needed for him to restore U.S. funding, the WHO’s largest single source of funding.
-Trump also said discussions between the United States and the agency’s leaders were already underway, but gave no details.
+But the president did not specify what changes were needed for him to restore U.S. funding, the WHO’s largest single source of money.
+Trump also said discussions between the United States and the agency’s leaders were underway but gave no details.

-WHO said only it was “considering the contents of the letter,” it said in a statement.
+The WHO said in a statement that it was “considering the contents of the letter.”

 Trump’s central argument is that the WHO’s handling of the crisis cost lives by accepting China’s assessments of the spread and threat in the early weeks.